How to Keep Children Safe During Diwali from Noise & Air Pollution?

 Diwali is the festival filled with pomp and show.
 The sky get sparkles with crackers and earth has lights, all around.
 This festival attracts more excitement when you have toddlers in house.
 While you plan for some fun and celebration, do get geared up for extensive air and noise pollution.

-Researchers say that the normal range of conversation is at 60decibels.
+Researchers say that the normal range of conversation is at 60 decibels(db).
 Our ears get pain and damage when the range exceeds 130db.
 For the babies,toddlers and young children it is much below to the level of discomfort at 85 db only.

-How Can Firecrackers Cause Damage To Your Baby's Ears - What Are The Symptoms?
+How Can Firecrackers Cause Damage To Your Baby's Ears?

 Symptoms That Your Baby's Uncomfortable With the Loud Noise